biodiversity-exploratories-synthesis/Synthesis_tutorials/quality_checks_in_big_datasets.md

 Quality checks in big datasets
 ================
-N. V. Schenk
+Synthesis Team
 2023-06-15

 ## Aim

-This is a collection of quality checks which can be used for big datasets, as e.g. for synthesis datset assembly.
+This is a collection of dataset quality checks which can be used for big datasets, as e.g. for synthesis datset assembly.
+It is aimed at persons creating a large dataset.
+If you search for instructions about how to work with and handle the synthesis datasets, please consider the Synthesis dataset manual.

 ## Quality checks in R